About this site

 Sandy served for eight years on the Board of Directors for the Mid-Atlantic Turtle & Tortoise Society, and as President (2002-2006).
 She served as the editor of the society newsletter, Terrapin Tales.
 In 2010, Sandy produced an educational CD on the natural history and conservation of the eastern box turtle (“Eastern Box Turtles, Disappearing Gems of the Forest”) for MATTS.
 It has been distributed to secondary schools, nature centers, and wildlife agencies with youth programs, and translated into German for distribution in German-speaking countries.
 Since 2015, Sandy has been President of the Rio Grande Turtle & Tortoise Club in Albuquerque, New Mexico.

-Sandy remains active in rehabilitating sick and injured wild and escaped pet box turtles (Eastern, Three-toed, Ornate, and Desert).
+Sandy remains active in rehabilitating sick and injured wild and escaped pet box turtles (Eastern, Three-toed, Ornate, and Desert) as well as pet tortoises.
 She has given many presentations on the captive husbandry and emergency medical care of box turtles at wildlife centers and rehabilitator meetings.

 Sandy has designed naturalistic outdoor enclosures for exhibiting non-releasable box turtles at several nature centers, including Jug Bay Wetland Sanctuary, a 15,000-acre nature preserve in Lothian, Maryland.
 The preserve hosts a large, well-studied wild population of box turtles.
 Sandy has assisted in several box turtle studies at Jug Bay concerning population density, home range size, and movement of gravid females.